muksiddheswar/Spam-Classifier/README.md

 This is an implementation of the Naive Bayes Classification technique as a Spam Classifier.
 Coded from the scratch in Python.

+Each version has it's own branch.
+Master is the latest version.
+(And possibly under development.)

 _Working on making this project more generic._

 ## Version: V02_02